Tennessee Roads - I-40

 I-40

 Looking west at the Hernando de Soto Bridge across the Mississippi River from Memphis.
-That's where this page spends its time.

 This egg greets people at the welcome center off Exit 1.
 Okay, an egg is one symbol of birth if you want to emphasize "birthplace," but what does an egg have to do with Memphis or Tennessee?